felix-hilden/tekore/docs/src/getting_started.rst

         print(track.name)

-The snippet below will play Sibelius' Finlandia if the user has an active (recently used) Spotify application open.
+The snippet below will play Sibelius' Finlandia if the user has a recently used Spotify application open.
 If no active device is found, an error is thrown.

 .. code:: python